qinhj/keras-yolo3/Yolo3.md

 3. model_data/*_anchors.txt
 These files are also used to train/test keras yolo3 models.
 One needs to generate it with scripts/kmeans.py .

+4. train.txt
+It's fine if a line with no object bbox info.
+(see yolo3/utils.py for more details)
 ```